 When you get started at your first job, everything is new and exciting.
 You work hard, learn a ton, and make some money.
 Soon, your first anniversary at your company comes, now you have been a professional software engineer for a year and you are not just a new grad who was hired primarily based on learning potential, GPA, and Leetcode skills.

-You probably have proven yourself, you have learned how to do code reviews, reviewed a few design documents, worked with one or a few databases, attended product meetings, worked on APIs, etc, etc. This is the time when you should consider if it’s better for you to stay at your current job or to look for a new opportunity.
+You probably have proven yourself.
+You have learned how to do code reviews, reviewed a few design documents, worked with one or a few databases, attended product meetings, worked on APIs, etc. This is the time when you should consider if it’s better for you to stay at your current job or to look for a new opportunity.

 How to evaluate a career move?

-I would recommend taking some of these points under consideration while making this decision:
+I would recommend taking some of these points into consideration while making this decision: